 0Key Features

-- Mobile and desktop time tracking
+- Project, client, and task-based time tracking

-- GPS tracking (paid plans)
+- GPS location tracking

 Pros

-- Free plan supports unlimited users
+- Free plan supports up to 5 users

-- Strong reporting for project tracking
+- Strong project-based billable hours tracking

 Cons

-- No geofencing controls
+- Lacks geofencing and advanced location controls

 Pricing

-Starts at $3.99/user/month Trial: Yes — 7 days Free Plan: Yes
+Starts at $3.99/user/month Trial: Yes — 7 days Free Plan: Yes — Limited to 5 users

 -

-Time tracking
+Time Tracking

 You can set overtime rules based on your company policy or use pre-built rules like California’s overtime standards.
 Timesheets are clean and ready for payroll export, and you can approve timesheets directly from the dashboard or review individual entries for details.

-Job costing and reporting
+Job Costing and Reporting

 What users say about ClockShark